 Tag, microchip, and photograph your pets

 Current pet identification is the single most important thing you can do to help ensure that you will be reunited with a lost pet.
 Make certain your pet (even an indoors-only cat) is wearing a collar with visible identification tags with your phone number.
 A microchip implant is a secure form of identification that can’t be lost.
-Be sure to carry a photograph with you to increase the likelihood of finding a missing pet.
+Be sure to carry a photograph with you or have a photo on your phone to increase the likelihood of finding a missing pet.

 Get to know your neighbors